alexandergerber/courses-tsa/chapter2.md

 - It looks good.
 We can start working with ARMA models.
 - The estimated random component still has a distinct pattern and does not appear to be stationary.
 We have to reconsider our approach.
-- The estimated random component still has a distinct pattern an ARMA Model can handle this.
+- The estimated random component still has a distinct pattern but an ARMA Model can handle this.

 `@hint`